-Bright yellow, fringed flowers can be up to two and one-half inches across.
+Bright yellow, fringed flowers can be up to 2 1/2 inches across.
 Blooming a bit earlier than most coreopsis, lance-leaved coreopsis will bloom continuously from May through July.
 This plant is similar to large-flowered coreopsis.

 This species is native to the Chicago Region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.